Ceratomia amyntor, Elm Sphinx; Four-horned Sphinx.

 Pale green, granular skin, pale lateral diagonal lines, faint red

-Birches and cherries, expecially fond of poplars and willows.
+Larvae feed upon many forest trees including birches and cherries, but are expecially fond of poplars and willows.
 Red markings on sides

 vary greatly from specimen to specimen.